fsouza/blog/content/2021-08-23-functional-streams-in-go/index.md

 }
 ```

+It looks like a linked-list, but since we want to be able to represent a
+potentially infinite linked list, instead of making `Next` a pointer to Stream,
+we make it a function that returns the pointer, and lazily execute that
+function as needed.

 Alternatively, since Go supports returning multiple values from a function, we
 could represent a stream as a function that returns the value and the function
 to calculate the next value: